agneeshbose/state-management/README.md

 ### How to start the app

-use the comman line tool 'live-server' to start up the app.
+use the command line tool 'live-server' to start up the app.
 Run the below command inside root.

     $ live-server

-If 'live-server' i not installed, install it by running
+If 'live-server' is not installed, install it by running

     $ npm install -g live-server